wes-cutting/plurster/README.md

 # PLURSTER
 ## Memorable Moment Application
-A record keeping tool to help track moments that stand out as unique combinations of interests, people, locations, and organizations.
+A record keeping tool to help track of moments that stand out as unique combinations of interests, people, locations, and organizations.
 ## Architecture
 In progress
 ## Todo